flatlogic/bookkeeper-backend/README.md

 3) now you are logged in under postgres super user, run `create database bookkeeper_seed`;
 4) run this command `npm run migrate:run`

+Also set origin (in index.ts) to "http://localhost:3000" or whatever you use for your frontend and switch SSL to false

 # ENV file

 Please add all required variables to your .env file, here is an example below